 Really weird side story; So my good friend Mickey showed me a very interesting envelope with x-rays inside.
 There was very mysterious back story.
 She found them stuffed at the bottom her desk in a very hard to reach spot.
 The X-rays were of a brain with an obvious tumor, but the writing on the envelope and X-rays was Chinese characters.
 The printed date was over a decade ago.
 I sent photos to a friend who speaks Chinese and she translated them for us.
 Apparently they were form a hospital in Beijing, China.
 And the man was in his late 60s with a critical mass in his head.
 We presume he's dead now, but how they ended up at the bottom of a desk in Washington DC is a mystery.
 Interesting enough to share.
 So I spent my days in Arlington, hoping in and out of DC.
 Walking dogs to earn a little bit of money.
 I also saw a good friend I met in Italy, and we biked all around the mall at night, to check out the monuments, which was really a great time.
-On my last day with M. I got a tour of her office in the Pentagon and got one last Pakistani meal before heading back out on the road, north north north.
+On my last day with Mickey, I got a tour of her office in the Pentagon and got one last Pakistani meal before heading back out on the road, heading north.

-My last little stop before I hit D.C. was a little town called Burkittsville, the town my favorite cult movie took place, Blair Witch Project.
-I was stoked to walk around the little town and cemetery in the countryside of Maryland.
-Then I FINALLY got to D.C. to see one of my besssttt friends!
-I stayed with M. for a few weeks and really enjoyed my time eating Pakistani food, rooftop bar hopping and dog walking' with her and her pup Sandor.
+I criss-crossed over the Appalachian Trail a few more times, parking in beautiful rainy places along rivers, drank tea, moved slow.
+I don't know names of some of the towns I stopped by.
+I did a beautiful sunrise hike in while in the Shenandoah mountains, still on the Appalachian trail.
+I saw a natural stone bridge and some Amish folks.
+My last little stop before I arrived in Washington D.C. was a small town called Burkittsville.
+Burkittsville is the town of where my favorite cult horror movie took place, Blair Witch Project.
+I was so excited to walk around the little town and cemetery in the countryside of Maryland.
+Then I finally got to D.C. to see one of my very best friends, Mickey.
+I stayed with Mickey for a few weeks and really enjoyed my time with Mickey eating Pakistani food, rooftop bar hopping and dog walking' with her and her pup Sandor.